Courier-Package-Manager/Courier/README.md

 ## Contributing
+Please clone the 'development' branch if making changes to the code with the intent to contribute.
+Alternatively you can work on 'stable' however that will not be cutting edge and you may have to (very likely) remerge 'dev' and possibly overwrite some of the code.

+Note: If you do choose to work on the stable branch (not-recommended), it is advised you at least change the `level` key in [config.ini](config.ini) for keys `logger_root` and `handler_stream_handler`

 When making commits in a forked repository (with the intent of a pr) please ensure that you read the [`commits`](commits.md) syntax file.
 Note that this file also generally applies to pull requests as well.
 There are plans to make a contributing file in the future, however